AeroTechLab/Simple-System-Linearizer/README.md

-# Linear-Least-Squares
+# System Linearizer

-Calculate parameters from linear regression of a set of points
+Calculate linearization parameters from sets of input and output points